claudiamininni/claudiamininni/README.md

 ###

-<p align="left">📚 I'm currently learning to use Python<br>🎯 Objectives: become a sea professional<br>🎲 Curiosity: I studied the stomach ache of the clam Chamelea gallinaaaa in my thesis, which is why there is a rubber chicken....</p>
+<p align="left">📚 I'm currently learning to use Python<br>🎯 Objectives: become a sea professional<br>🎲 Curiosity: I studied the stomach ache of the clam Chamelea gallina in my thesis, which is why there is a rubber chicken....</p>

 ###